The Natural Wonders of the Westfjords of Iceland - Látrabjarg and Rauðasandur

 The puffin which breeds in Iceland is sometimes called the "prófastur" in Icelandic, meaning the dean as it is so distinguished looking.
 What makes the puffin stand out is the big orange, red and grey beak and the bright orange feet.

 The puffins stay in Iceland from mid-April until mid-August when they start to leave the country.
 In the wintertime, the puffins stay on the ocean and they don't come back until the next breeding season.

 In the wintertime, the puffin loses the colour of the beak and the beak becomes grey, but I have never seen that as the birds are out at sea.

 Puffins at Látrabjarg

 Our whole group gathered eagerly by the cliffs to see the puffins.
 In Látrabjarg cliff, the puffins are so used to humans that they don't budge and either totally ignore us or take a peek at us when we are not looking.
 We spent a lot of time with the puffins, adoring them and photographing them.

-There are of course a myriad of other sea-birds in the cliffs and I saw this cute little kittiwake chick on a ledge crying out for food.
-Its mother doesn't carry fish in its beak to give to their chicks but pukes into its mouth.
+There are of course a myriad of other sea birds on the cliffs and I saw this cute little kittiwake chick on a ledge crying out for food.
+Its mother doesn't carry fish in its beak to give to its chicks but pukes into its mouth.
 I saw the mother kittiwake hovering over the bird and left them in peace ;)